Bright Resilient Youth Committed to Enrichment

-Wright to Read, Tutor/Mentor Program: serves 1st to 5th graders (new referrals), mentors keep cases beyond, meets at local libraries, for 1 hour a week, either after school, evening or weekend.
+Promotes volunteer-based one-on-one sustained literacy tutoring & mentoring relationships, and collaborates with families, schools and community partners to create a comprehensive support network that guides each child to success.
+Serves 1st to 5th graders (mentors keep cases beyond), meets at local libraries, for 1 hour a week, either after school, evening or weekend.

-To begin the process of becoming a mentor, or for more information, contact the Alexandria Mentoring Partnership Coordinator at 703-746-4144 or firstname.lastname@example.org.
+For more information, contact the Alexandria Mentoring Partnership Coordinator at 703.746.4455 or email@example.com.